 Corinna Vecsey Wilson, Esq.

-Respected for her innovation, integrity, and hard work, Corinna founded Wilson500 in 2014 to help clients achieve a range of goals, from launching public policy-driven initiatives to building long-term strategic relationships.
+Respected for her creativity, integrity, tact, and hard work, Corinna founded Wilson500 in 2014 to help clients achieve a range of goals, from launching public policy-driven initiatives to building long-term strategic relationships.

-Wilson500 is best at bringing diverse groups together to work as an effective team in tackling important and public goals, creating messaging campaigns around complicated issues, and weaving strategic relationships in and around state government.
+Wilson500 is best at bringing diverse groups together to work as an effective team in tackling important and public goals, creating messaging campaigns around complicated issues, and weaving strategic relationships in and around state government and other public policy-driven organizations.
 Corinna is known for creating win-win partnerships and in particular for projects incorporating charitable missions.